waste in advertising BNBranding's Brand Insight Blog

 There are mountains of it.

-Despite all the analytics that are available, and the digital targeting, and the plethora of marketing options, waste still happens.
+Despite all the analytics that are available, the digital targeting and the plethora of specialized channels, waste still happens.
 And for smaller businesses that are trying to maximize every penny spent, it really stinks.

 how to avoid waste in advertising